fenio/setup-kubesolo/README.md

 ## Requirements

 - Runs on `ubuntu-latest` (or any Linux-based runner)
-- No container engines (Docker, Podman, containerd) should be running
 - Requires `sudo` access (provided by default in GitHub Actions)

 ## Important Notes

-### Container Runtime Conflicts
+### Container Runtime Handling

-The action will fail if Docker, Podman, or containerd services are already running.
-GitHub Actions runners typically don't have these running by default, but if you're using a self-hosted runner, ensure no container runtime is active.
+The action automatically stops any running container runtimes (Docker, Podman, containerd) before installing KubeSolo.
+This is safe on ephemeral GitHub Actions runners and ensures KubeSolo can manage the container runtime properly.

 ### Resource Considerations